Pratyush033/Healthcare-Management-API/README.md

 **It includes:**

-Data handling with HashMap.
+1.Data handling with HashMap.

-RESTful API endpoints for managing patients and scheduling appointments.
+2.RESTful API endpoints for managing patients and scheduling appointments.

-Authentication and authorization implemented with Spring Security.
+3.Authentication and authorization implemented with Spring Security.

-Data storage ensured with MySQL.
+4.Data storage ensured with MySQL.

 **Frontend**